junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Half way through, on my way to Fall River," Dean glances at the scribbled note.
 "But I'm stuck in Boston now.
 Traffic is Hell."

-"*Hell* is Hell, Dean," Sam says in his branded patient voice, trying to sooth his brother.
+"*Hell* is Hell, Dean," Sam says in his patient voice, trying to sooth his brother.
 "What about you check that one out, then go home, I can take the rest."

 Dean is quiet for a moment, then asks, "You sure about that?"